-Yucca aloifolia [YUK-uh al-oh-ih-FOH-lee-uh] found throughout the Southwest U.S. and parts of Mexico.
+Yucca aloifolia [YUK-uh al-oh-ih-FOH-lee-uh] is found throughout the Southwest U.S. and parts of Mexico.
 It is often called a living sculpture due to the bold appearance of its foliage and flowers.

 It’s part of the Agave family, which includes many desert plants and many types of yucca plants.
 Aloifolia goes by several other common names: